 It was a cold, lonely night at the park when I met Joan.
 She was a tall woman with golden locks, porcelain skin, and a body that other individuals would die to have.
 I did not pay attention to her too much when I saw her from a distance because… well, I never had any luck with someone that gorgeous before.
 For me, it’s all for the wrong reasons.

-But at that moment I I realize I wanted a married life and we, can be prospective partners.
+But at that moment I I realize I wanted to feel overwhelmed with a married life and we, can be prospective partners.
 I imagine us living in a suburban house with our kids.
-I imagine us beginning to grow closer every morning.
+I imagine us beginning to grow closer every morning, fix things accordingly, and live a better relationship day by day.

 My Life As An Army Soldier